-Electrical Safety For Unqualified Workers
+Electrical Safety Awareness for Non-Electrical Workers

-Electrical Safety For Unqualified Workers includes OSHA 1910 and NFPA 70E electrical safety requirements, and is specifically designed to help workers who are not qualified to do electrical work but might be in the vicinity of live work.
+Electrical Safety Awareness for Non-Electrical Workers includes OSHA 1910 and NFPA 70E electrical safety requirements, and is specifically designed to help workers who are not qualified to do electrical work but might be in the vicinity of live work.
 We’ll discuss electrical safety topics that can impact them daily, such as frayed extension cords, damaged portable equipment, damp locations, double insulated, GFCIs, ungrounded equipment, over-loaded circuits, how grounding works, power strips, two-pronged plugs and more.
 In this course we’ll look at real world scenarios and case studies and walk through the decision process.

 On-site TrainingThis 2-hour class can be scheduled to fit your needs.